ncatlab/nlab-content/pages/18608.md

   (in motivation of [[Ads/QCD]])

 > QCD is a perennially problematic theory.
 Despite its decades of experimental support, the detailed low-energy physics remains beyond our calculational reach.
 The lattice provides a technique for answering nonperturbative questions, but to date there remain open questions that have not been answered

 * {#Yi09} [[Piljin Yi]], _Holographic Baryons_ ([arXiv:0902.4515](https://arxiv.org/abs/0902.4515), [doi:10.1142/9789814280709_0016](https://www.worldscientific.com/doi/abs/10.1142/9789814280709_0016)), Chapter 16 in: [[Mannque Rho]], [[Ismail Zahed]] (eds.) _[[The Multifaceted Skyrmion]]_, World Scientific 2016 ([doi:10.1142/9710](https://doi.org/10.1142/9710))

 > [[QCD]] is a challenging theory.
 Its most interesting aspects, namely the [[confinement]] of [[color charge|color]] and the [[chiral symmetry breaking]], have defied all analytical approaches.
 While there are now many data accumulated from the [[lattice gauge theory]], the methodology falls well short of giving us insights on how one may understand these phenomena analytically, nor does it give us a systematic way of obtaining a low energy theory of [[QCD]] below the [[confinement]] [[scale]].

+* Mike Guidry, _Gauge Field Theories: An Introduction with Applications_, Wiley 2008 ([ISBN:978-3-527-61736-4](https://www.wiley.com/en-us/Gauge+Field+Theories%3A+An+Introduction+with+Applications-p-9783527617364))

+  Section 13.1.9:

+> The holy grail of QCD is the proof that a color SU(3) gauge theory confines in the non-perturbative regime.

+> This is not difficult to show for lattices with large spacing; unfortunately, such a demonstration does not constitute a proof of QCD confinement: to do that we must also demonstrate that the same theory that confines at large lattice spacing (strong coupling) has a continuum limit (weak coupling) that is consistent with the asymptotically free short distance behavior of QCD.

 * {#Brambilla14} Brambilla et al., _QCD and strongly coupled gauge theories: challenges and perspectives_, Eur Phys J C Part Fields.
 2014; 74(10): 2981 ([doi:10.1140/epjc/s10052-014-2981-5](https://link.springer.com/article/10.1140%2Fepjc%2Fs10052-014-2981-5))